amnweb/Dreamweaver-Dark-Theme/README.md

 This is a Visual Studio Code (VSCode) theme that mimics the look and feel of Adobe Dreamweaver's dark theme.
 It provides a sleek and professional coding environment for web developers.

-`Focused on color scheme for PHP, JS, HTML and CSS at the moment.!`
+`Currently focused on color schemes for PHP, JavaScript (JS), HTML, and CSS.`

 Recommended Editor Font **Source Code Pro**